Dpdl-io/DpdlEngine/README.md

 applications and embedded system software.

-The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the Java platform API and external java libraries.
+The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the java platform API and external java libraries.

 Standard **ANSI C code** (a subset of C90 and full C99 standard), **C++, Python, Julia, JavaScript, Lua and the OCaml** functional programming language can be **embedded and executed on-the-fly directly within Dpdl scripts** (interpreted and also compiled code).